We’re often led to believe that the end of the relationship is a dramatic affair.

 More expert sex and dating advice

-• Got a burning sex question?
+- Got a burning sex question?
 Why not send it to our columnist, Laura?
-This week, she helped out a reader who had a very big problem, namely that his penis is too large for his girlfriend.
+This week, she helped out a reader who had a very big problem, namely that her boyfriend just can’t last very long in bed.

 Do you have a story to share?